mishraJi

-Part 2: Cloudflare Zero Trust - TLS Inspection
+Part 2: Cloudflare ZTNA - TLS Inspection

 In Part 1, we enabled TLS inspection to get HTTP policies working against HTTPS traffic — that’s how we blocked social media sites on port 443.
 We got it working, but I didn’t really explain what TLS inspection is actually doing under the hood.
 Let’s fix that.

-TLS inspection is essentially a sanctioned man-in-the-middle.
+TLS inspection is essentially a man-in-the-middle.
 When your device initiates an HTTPS connection, Cloudflare Gateway intercepts it, terminates the TLS session, decrypts the traffic, inspects it, and re-encrypts before forwarding to the destination.
 Same thing in reverse on the way back.
 The Cloudflare root CA certificate we installed on the client device is what makes this work without your browser throwing certificate errors on every page.

 Blocking social media sites was a decent demo, but honestly, you don’t even need TLS inspection for that — a DNS policy can do the same job.
-The real value of TLS inspection is that Gateway can now see the full HTTP request and response — headers, body, uploaded files, form data, everything.
+The real value of TLS inspection is that Cloudflare Gateway can now see the full HTTP request and response — headers, body, uploaded files, form data, everything.
 That’s what unlocks features like Data Loss Prevention and malware scanning, which are completely blind without it.

 Why is it required?